Suspected armed robber shot dead at Kasoa High Tension

 Source: kasapafmonline.com

-Information gathered by Kasapa News Yaw Boagyan indicates that an unidentified Taxi cab dumped the deceased whose body had multiple bullet wounds on Thursday, February 8, 2024.
+Information gathered by Kasapa News Yaw Boagyan indicates that an unidentified Taxi cab dumped the deceased whose body had multiple bullet wounds on Thursday, February 8, 2025 at dawn.

-He was quickly rushed to the Kasoa Polyclinic by Police officers from Kasoa Divisional Police Command for treatment.
+He was quickly rushed to the Kasoa Polyclinic by Police officers from Kasoa Divisional Police Command for treatment but was pronounced dead on arrival.

-Unfortunately, the young man was pronounced dead upon the police's arrival at the hospital.

 Meanwhile, the body has been deposited at the Mortuary and the police have commenced investigation into the incident.